 FEI Dressage Nations Cup 2023, by Catie Staszak

-Germany maintains its lead in the 2023 FEI Dressage Nations Cup series standings.
-Sweden sits second, followed by Denmark.
+Germany extended its lead in the FEI Dressage Nations Cup standings with 56 points.
+Sweden sits second with 32 points, followed by Denmark with 28 points.